srl-labs/containerlab/docs/cmd/destroy.md

 With the global `--topo | -t` flag a user sets the path to the topology definition file that will be used get the elements of a lab that will be destroyed.

+When the topology file flag is omitted, containerlab will try to find the matching file name by looking at the current working directory.
+If a single file is found, it will be used.

 #### cleanup

 The local `--cleanup` flag instructs containerlab to remove the lab directory and all its content.